openshift/pipelines-catalog/s2i-nodejs/README.md

 be provided through a `ServiceAccount`.
 See [Authentication](https://github.com/tektoncd/pipeline/blob/master/docs/auth.md#basic-authentication-docker) for further details.

 If you run on OpenShift, you also need to allow the `ServiceAccount` to run privileged containers.
-Due to security considerations,OpenShift does not allow containers to run as privileged containers by default.
+Due to security considerations, OpenShift does not allow containers to run as privileged containers by default.

 Run the following in order to create a `ServiceAccount` named `pipelines` on OpenShift and allow it to run privileged containers: